Skip to Content

 While the pizza is still hot, drizzle some Spicy Honey Sauce over the top, and you’ll quickly learn why the combination of hot honey and pizza is so popular.
 If nothing else, it’s a great way to flavor the crust you’re left with at the very end of your slice.

-How to make your own Trader Joe’s pizza
+How to Prep Your Trader Joe’s Pizza

 Trader joe's Pizza